oksana-makarova/CS205-QuantumSimulations/docs/spark.md

 ```
 $ spark-submit --num-executors 2 --executor-cores 4 polarization_avg_spark.py testdir_spark
 ```
 With 2 and 4 modified as needed.

 csvs with the averaged polarizations, as well as with the times, will be saved in testdir_spark.

 ## Parallel (non) speedup
 <img src="figs/spark_timing.png" alt="hi" class="inline"/>
+This plot shows the execution times for different numbers of simulation runs, given N (number of spins) is 4 and M (number of timesteps) is 1000.
+One can see the spark versions take much longer than the pandas version.
+More discussion is in the "Challenges" section below.

 #### Reproducibility